-Visual size of the icons should be consistent.
-It’s not enough to make sure the icons all have the same height and width in pixel.
-Some icons might have a larger area e.g. a house icon, compared to a plus sign, even if their weight and hight in pixels are the same.
+Visual size (visual volume) of the icons should be consistent.
+It’s not enough to make sure the icons all have the same height and width in pixels.
+Some icons might have a larger area e.g. a house icon, compared to a plus sign, even if their width and height in pixels are the same.
 These two icons would appear in different sizes even though they have the same dimensions in pixel.

 In the above example, there is no consistent sizing of the icons with some of them too large and others smaller, making them look uneven.

 In the above example, the icon sizes are consistent ,making the set look professional and well balanced.

 To adjust the sizes of your icons, you should view them all together in an overview and try to spot the icons that stand out and scale them until no icons stand out.
 If icons look different sizes, this could also be caused by their artboard sizes.
 Read more about Artboards.